 What Can I Do as a Community Activist?

 Work for Partnership is happening in communities all over the world.
-The Partnership System and the Caring Economy give grassroots change leaders the language, concepts, and tools to focus on the foundational areas that support real culture change.
+The Center for Partnership Systems and the Partnerism movement offer grassroots change leaders the language, concepts, and tools to focus on foundational areas that support real culture change

 Start a Partnership Study/Action group: